 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Additional race information can be found at http://www.thebaltimoremarathon.com.

 Join Making Waves for Coral & The PPROM Foundation at the Baltimore Running Festival, one of the best races on the East Coast.
-With five distances to choose from, no matter who you are, this event is for you!
-You won’t want to miss the 19th Baltimore Running Festival!
+With four distances to choose from, no matter who you are, this event is for you!
+You won’t want to miss the 20th Annual Baltimore Running Festival!
 If you are unable to join us as a runner, please consider participating as a virtual runner.